Pradaxa Linked to Blood Clots, Bleeding

-Boehringer Ingelheim has stated that most of the deaths from Pradaxa were caused by bleeding complications.
+Boehringer Ingelheim Pharmaceuticals has stated that most of the deaths from Pradaxa blood thinner were caused by severe bleeding complications.
 An updated list of fatalities was issued following an inquiry from Japan, where dozens of deaths have been associated with Pradaxa use.

-In response to this alarming trend, Japan has called on Boehringer to add strengthened warnings to the labeling of Pradaxa.
+In response to this alarming trend, Japan has called on Boehringer Ingelheim Pharmaceuticals drug company to adequately warn patients on the labeling of Pradaxa blood thinner.

-Pradaxa was designed as a replacement for Coumadin (generic: warfarin) , but is supposed to require less patient monitoring and be easier to use.
+Pradaxa was designed as a replacement for Coumadin (generic: warfarin), but is supposed to require less patient monitoring and be easier to use.
+The FDA approved Pradaxa in 2010.

-However, warfarin can be counteracted with Vitamin K when an internal bleeding problem occurs.
+However, warfarin can be counteracted with Vitamin K when someone suffered severe bleeding.
 This does not work with Pradaxa or any of the other newer blood thinners such as Xarelto (generic: rivaroxaban).

 This new class of medications - which also includes Eliquis (Bristol-Myers Squibb and Pfizer) and Lixiana (Daiichi Sankyo) - are used to prevent strokes in patients suffering from atrial fibrillation, or a-fib, a type of irregular heartbeat common among the elderly.
 All of these drugs are competing for a market estimated to be worth between $10 and $20 billion annually.

-Like other blood-clotting agents, Pradaxa’s ability to treat massive strokes comes at the risk of internal bleeding, which can also be fatal.
+Like other blood-clotting agents, Pradaxa’s ability to treat massive strokes comes at an increased risk of excessive bleeding, which can also be fatal.
 It has been theorized that Pradaxa may have too much of an effect on the blood clotting process, which leads to hemorrhages.

 There have also been conflicting reports indicating that the drug does not have enough of an effect on clotting, resulting in pulmonary embolisms and deep vein thrombosis (DVT).

-In recent studies, Pradaxa bleeding side effects included:
+In recent studies, Pradaxa uncontrollable bleeding side effects included:

 - Any bleeding - in up to 16.6% of people taking Pradaxa (compared to 18.4% with warfarin)